james-wallis/wallisconsultancy/_pages/dynamic/mediation.md

 Any agreement reached through mediation, whether verbal or written is not legally binding but it is more likely to succeed as it has not been imposed on the parties.

-**If you live in Hemel Hempstead or Berkhamsted then contact me to discuss your needs.**
+**If you live in Hemel Hempstead, Tring or Berkhamsted then contact me to discuss your needs.**